The National Board of Management is comprised of our members and is elected by and from the National Assembly.

 Your Association’s National Board

-Andrew holds a Bachelor of Engineering (Electrical) (Honours) from the University of Adelaide.
+Andrew holds a Bachelor of Engineering in Electrical and Electronic Engineering from Adelaide University.

 Maria FuchsSenior Vice President